bkil/freedom-fighters/en/server/encrypted-vm-storage.md

 ### Data at rest benefits

 * If the host drive was not encrypted and is stolen, returned for warranty claims or cloned offline by an adversary
-* If the host hypervisor is compromised in a way that allows reading the storage of guests, but not their memory
+* If the host hypervisor is compromised in a way that allows for reading content from the storage of guests, but not their memory
 * If storage is transferred over compromised network elements in a decrypted/reencrypted form (e.g., during replication)

 ## Scoped encryption

 * part of the key material could be provided remotely from the request of a client or a scheduled batch process
 * the application can do custom encryption of database records and files individually
-* only unencrypt data for the duration of each request
+* only decrypt data for the duration of each request
-* ideally shard subsets of data of a single user using different encryption keys per scope so that not all requests would need to decrypt all data fields of a user
+* ideally, shard subsets of data of a single user while applying different encryption keys per scope so that not all requests would need to decrypt all data fields of a user
-* only unencrypt subsets of data fields daily: for example contact details for recovery or batch notifications (email, phone), protecting them if exploit is eliminated within 24 hours
+* only decrypt subsets of data fields daily: for example, contact details for recovery or batch notifications (email, phone), protecting them if the exploit is eliminated within 24 hours

 ### Guest infiltration